 Seaweed also contains Iodine which is great for supporting the function of the thyroid, but if you are taking thyroid medication, the naturally occurring minerals in the seaweed may impact the way that your medication works.

 Seaweed contains essential nutrients including minerals, vitamins, essential amino acids, and essential fatty acids.
-As these essential nutrients are all found organically in seaweed it means that they are soluble compounds that our bodies are able to absorb more effectively.
+As these essential nutrients are all found organically in seaweed it means that they are soluble compounds that our bodies can absorb more effectively.

 Pharmaceutical supplements are made in a lab through chemical manipulations.
 These compounds are typically insoluble and therefore not easily absorbed by the body.